-Course Semester Credit Hours
+Semester Credit Hours

-Research Data Analysis 3
+3

-Seminar in Biomedical Sciences II 1
+1

-Biomedical Sciences Presentation I 1
+1

-Supervised Technical Apprenticeship TB BD (20 total)
+D (20 total)

-The M.S. curriculum is subject to ongoing revisions and may undergo changes during a student's tenure, including changes that affect graduation requirements.
+\The M.S. curriculum is subject to ongoing revisions and may undergo changes during a student's tenure, including changes that affect graduation requirements.

-The student's mentor committee determines whether any technical experience is applicable to the technical training requirement and whether sufficient research has been successfully completed to merit the M.S. degree.
+\\The student's mentor committee determines whether any technical experience is applicable to the technical training requirement and whether sufficient research has been successfully completed to merit the M.S. degree.

-Degree Requirements for the M.S. in Biomedical Technology Steps in the Process
+Degree Requirements for the M.S. in Biomedical Technology